 Before you start

 There are some important aspects to consider before starting a Microdeployment:

-•A Microdeployment, as a procedure, does NOT undergo the same logical steps of a traditional deployment (you may consider the Microdeployment as a shorter and faster procedure when compared to other deployments).
+•A Microdeployment, as a procedure, does NOT undergo the same configuration steps of a traditional deployment.
+You may consider the Microdeployment as a shorter and faster procedure when compared to other deployments.

 As such, a thorough Dependency Analysis is NOT performed when exporting a package to an environment.